sladg/nextjs-lambda/README.md

 # NextJS Lambda Utils

-This is a set of utils needed for deploying NextJS into AWS Lambda.
+This is a project allowing to deploy Next applications (standalone options turned on) to AWS Lambda without hassle.

-It includes a wrapper for `next/server/image-optimizer` allowing to use S3.
+This is an alternative to existing Lambda@Edge implementation ([see](https://www.npmjs.com/package/@sls-next/lambda-at-edge)) as it has too many limitations (primarily inability to use env vars) and deployments take too long.

-And includes CLI and custom server handler to integrate with ApiGw.
+This library uses Cloudfront, S3, ApiGateway and Lambdas to deploy easily in seconds (hotswap supported).

 - [NextJS Lambda Utils](#nextjs-lambda-utils)
   - [TL;DR](#tldr)